-Red Currant is a small shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces clusters of red round berries which are usually ready for picking from early to mid summer.
+Rovada Currant is a small shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+It produces clusters of cherry red round berries which are usually ready for picking from early to mid summer.
 The berries have a tart taste and a juicy texture.